-The research area of stem cells and regenerative medicine is moving fast and often people are interested in finding out more about the work we do.
+The research area of stem cells and regenerative medicine is moving fast and often people are interested in finding out more about our work.

 CRM houses a small team of dedicated public engagement and communication specialists.
 Together with partners such as SSERC, patient organisations, research councils, schools and museums the team organises activities for key audiences including teachers, patients, policymakers, journalists and other interested publics.